Xlendi: Xlendi Tower

 The Xlendi Tower, which guards the mouth of the bay, was constructed by Grand Master Juan de Lascaris-Castellar on 29 June 1650 to prevent pirate and Ottoman incursions from the bay.
-The tower remains standing and, until recently, had been abandoned, with substantial damage to its outer walls.
+The tower remains standing, although it had been abandoned and had sustained substantial damage to its outer walls.
 Responsibility for its upkeep was transferred to the local council and Din l-Art Ħelwa in 2010.
-As of August 2020, restoration work began on its external structure.
-The tower was also used by the British Army in Malta as it was the only defensive tower in the southwest of Gozo.
-It was designated "Tower B," indicating its relative importance.
+As of August 2020, restoration work had begun on its external structure.
+The tower was used by the British Army in Malta, as it was the only defensive tower in the southwest of Gozo.
+It was designated "Tower B", indicating its relative importance.